I'm Krystal Moore, a wedding and lifestyles photographer based in Moose Jaw, SK.

 The Lighthouse at Cochin (North of North Battelford)

-Just make sure to leave no trace that you were ever at that location during your outdoor adventure elopement.
+Just make sure to leave no trace that you were ever at that location when you are eloping in Saskatchewan.
 Leave the gorgeous scenery untouched, and make sure to not travel or have your ceremony on a fragile environment.

 There are some wedding vendors/items that you may want to include on your special and intimate elopement.
 The following are what I would recommend: